MaastrichtU-IDS/workshop-ci/_episodes/02-setup-git-repo.md

 > * Choose the MaastrichtU-IDS/workshop-ci-template from the repository template dropdown.
 > ![Selecting a Template]({{ page.root }}/fig/template-selection.png)
 > * Select MaastrichtU-IDS as the owner of the repository.
-> * Add a name and description to your repository and leave the access on *private*.
+> * Add a name and description to your repository and set the access to *private*.
 {: .challenge}

 ## Repository permissions